|

 Rambo: First Blood Part II focused on the

 POW/MIA issue.
-The whole country was so torn up over the idea that
+The whole country was so torn up over the idea

-of the soldier on our bracelet.
+for the name of the soldier on our bracelet.
 Check out this

 moving blog post

 for the history of the bracelets.)
-He portrayed
+He portrayed our collective

-just go rescue some soldiers!
+some soldiers!

 Rambo III

-was a great example of the underdog (this time it's a country) and an injustice.
+was a great example of the underdog (this time it's a country) and

-tangled mess Afghanistan turned out to be.
-It's no wonder Rambo was
+an injustice.
+But what a tangled mess Afghanistan turned out to be.

-still far from home when Rambo (IV) came to be.
+It's no wonder Rambo was still far from home when Rambo (IV) came to

-With Rambo (IV),
+With

-Stallone delivered a
+Rambo (IV), Stallone delivered a blood-and-guts type of action

-blood-and-guts type of action movie showing
+movie showing

-the true brutality of
+the true brutality of war within the context of the

-war within the context of the suffering of the people of Burma.
-The naïveté
+suffering of the people of Burma.
+The naďveté of the missionaries

-of the missionaries seems to represent the ignorance of most
+seems to represent the ignorance of most Americans to the killing

-Americans to the killing that goes on in places like Burma all over
+that goes on in places like Burma all over the world.
+It was the

-watch with horrid fascination as Rambo, the killing machine, is released
+with horrid fascination as Rambo, the killing machine, is released

 once again.
 There is something very satisfying about vengeance.